Updated November 2013

 Once you have ascertained that you have sufficient funds held in trust for a particular client to make a disbursement or to pay yourself for fees already billed, you may disburse trust funds by cheque, bank draft, wiring funds through your bank and Internet banking.
-You may not disburse trust funds from an ABM or by telephone banking since these methods do not leave an adequate audit trail.
+You may not disburse trust funds from an automated banking machine (ABM) or by telephone banking since these methods do not leave an adequate audit trail.
 You should only withdraw funds from trust in cash if the initial retainer was paid to you by your client (or a person on behalf of your client) in cash.

 Always check your clients' trust ledger to ensure you hold sufficient funds in trust for a particular client before disbursing funds for that client.
 You should confirm your financial institution's holding periods on funds to be sure that cheques you have deposited from clients into your trust account have cleared and will not be returned NSF.